-In general, most full-time regular City employees will receive or be entitled to accrue various forms of paid leave pursuant to the terms of the collective bargaining agreementthat governs their employment.
-Please refer to the agreement that governs youremployment for additional details in this regard.
+In general, most full-time regular City employees will receive or be entitled to accrue various forms of paid leave pursuant to the terms of the collective bargaining agreement agreement that governs their employment.
+Please refer to the agreement that governs your employment for additional details in this regard.